youranli001/plane-wave-fit/paper.md

 Commonly used packages like `UTide`[@codiga2011unified] or `T_TIDE` [@pawlowicz2002classical] are designed for temporal harmonic analysis at fixed locations.
 While effective for stationary records like tide gauges, they do not resolve the spatial propagation of internal tides.
 PlaneWaveFit addresses this limitation by implementing a two-dimensional fitting approach that extracts $M_2$ internal tides that are both spatially and temporally coherent.
 This dual coherence constraint makes the method significantly less sensitive to mesoscale contamination, allowing for the robust detection of tidal beams even in energetic ocean regions.

 # State of the field
-Two-dimensional plane-wave fitting has been widely applied to extract low-mode internal tidal signals from both multi-satellite altimetry data [@zhao2011internal; @zhao2016global; @zhao2017global; @zaron2019baroclinic; @zhao2024internal].
-PlaneWaveFit provides a open-source, documented implementation with uncertainty quantification.
+While two-dimensional plane-wave fitting methods have proven effective for extracting internal tidal signals from SSH data [@zhao2011internal; @zhao2016global; @zhao2017global; @zaron2019baroclinic; @zhao2024internal], open-source implementations with documentation and uncertainty quantification have been lacking.
+PlaneWaveFit addresses this gap.

 The package complements vertical mode solvers like `dynmodes` [@klinck_dynmodes].
-While `dynmodes` computes theoretical structures and eigenspeeds from stratification, PlaneWaveFit extends this in two ways.
-First, it provides global precomputed parameters from World Ocean Atlas 2023 for users without local stratification data.
-Second, it includes conversion factors needed to translate SSH amplitudes into full-depth energy estimates.
-This allows users to either perform standalone 2D fits or combine them with the physical parameters to estimate energetics directly.
+While `dynmodes` computes theoretical structures from stratification, PlaneWaveFit bridges the gap to observations.
+It integrates a global database of precomputed conversion factors (derived from World Ocean Atlas 2023), allowing users to translate fitted surface amplitudes directly into full-depth energetics without requiring local stratification data.

 # Software design